MarcelMYSchmitt/custom-prometheus-exporter/README.md

 ## How to run

 We can use the docker-compose file for running the specific exporter.
-Before using the file we need an `.env` file in which we store our variables: URL, USERNAME, PASSWORD.
+Before using the file we need an `.env` file in which we store our variables: URL, CLIENTID, CLIENTPASSWORD.
 It's not checked in so make you create it manually before running docker-compose.

 Content of the `.env` file:

 ```
 URL=*url_to_call*
-USERNAME=*client_id*
+CLIENTID=*client_id*
-PASSWORD=*client_secret*
+CLIENTPASSWORD=*client_secret*
 ```

 For using the prometheus exporter in go just run: `docker-compose up custom-prometheus-exporter-go`.